 I have worked with clients suffering from trauma, grief, anxiety and depression, and with those who have suffered mental, physical or sexual abuse.
 I also help people with low self-esteem, and those who are suffering from work or family-related stress.

 Alongside my private work I have been a volunteer counsellor at Leeds Mind and at Support after Rape and Sexual Violence Leeds (SARSVL).

-I worked at Mosaic II, a charity specialising in providing support for people who have been affected by sexual abuse and also working with the Palm Cove Society which supports vulnerable adults trying to rebuild their lifes after fleeing violence and slavery.
+I worked at Mosaic II, a charity specialising in providing support for people who have been affected by sexual abuse and am also working with the Palm Cove Society in Leeds which supports vulnerable and traumatised adults trying to rebuild their lifes after fleeing violence and slavery.